jharvey7136/cis237assignment5/README.md

 ## Known Problems, Issues, And/Or Errors in the Program
 I have attempted to break the program with bad input in every situation but so far haven't been able to.
 The program seems to be fully functional and user friendly.
+I used a lot of try catches to handle errors.